jump-dev/GLPK.jl/doc/glpk.rst

 instead.
 For example, the function ``glp_simplex`` becomes ``GLPK.simplex``, and the constant ``GLP_UP`` becomes ``GLPK.UP``.

-2) from C stucts to Julia objects
+2) from C structs to Julia objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All structs in the original GLPK are wrapped up in composite types, which initialize and destroy themselves